 It is very costly to have a car in Cambridge, and the financial aid budget cannot be adjusted for car expenses for students who do not have dependent children.
 The Boston metro area has a comprehensive public transportation network.
 Discounted passes are available through the Dean of Students Office.
 Harvard University also has an agreement with ZipCar through which students pay no application fee, monthly minimum, or membership deposit, and pay a reduced annual membership fee.
-There is even a ZipCar located on the HLS campus!
-Finally, the University has a shuttle service operating on and around campus.
+There are ZipCars located within walking distance of the HLS campus!
+The University also has a shuttle service operating on and around campus.

 A good way to reduce the amount of money you borrow is to find other sources of funding.
-Look for outside scholarships – we list them throughout the academic year and you can search for other possible sources.
-One website to use is fastweb.com, which is a scholarship listing service.
-You can also ask organizations that you or your parents belong to, as they may have scholarship funds.
-Please note that outside scholarships are included as part of your academic year financial resources and will reduce the amount of money you are eligible to borrow.
-They do not generally reduce your grant funding.
+Look for outside scholarships – we list them throughout the academic year and you can search for other possible sources using the links on our website.
+Outside scholarships are included as part of your academic year financial resources and will reduce the amount of money you are eligible to borrow.
+They do not generally reduce your eligibility for HLS Grant funding.

 Term-time jobs (research assistant positions, tutoring, etc.) are an extra way to earn money and borrow less.
 You do not need to report these to us, except for on-campus positions through which you receive free room and/or board.
-HLS research assistant positions are posted on the HLS Administrative Updates website, and the Harvard University Student Employment Office lists positions on its website.
+HLS research assistant positions are posted on HLS Administrative Updates, and the Harvard University Student Employment Office lists positions on its website.

 We strongly advise that you pay off as much of your consumer debt as possible before entering law school.
 Consumer debt typically has a high interest rate, and monthly credit card payments are not allowed in the student budget as an expense covered by financial aid.